Applying to pay mortgage arrears or council rates

 - the arrears will be accepted to stop the forced sale

-Note that even if you obtain approval from DHS, your superannuation fund is not obliged to release your funds early if their policy disallows early access.
+Note that even if you obtain approval from the Australian Taxation Office, your superannuation fund is not obliged to release your funds early if their policy disallows early access.